Patriots rely on defense to edge Watt-less Steelers 17-14

 Trubisky hit Pat Freiermuth for a 7-yard touchdown on the first play of the fourth quarter to draw the Steelers within three and briefly quiet the chants for rookie backup quarterback Kenny Pickett.

-Those cheers don’t figure to go away anytime soon, however, after the Steelers went three and out twice when they got the ball back with a chance to tie or take the lead.
+Those cheers don’t figure to go away anytime soon, however, after the Steelers failed to pick up a single first down during their final two possession while squandering a chance to tie or take the lead.

+“We need that spark,” said Steelers wide receiver Diontae Johnson.
+“We have to bring that spark each and every week.
+We’re going to be fine.
+We have to come off the ball with a purpose and we’ll be good.”

+Good may be a few steps down the road.
+The Steelers finished with just 243 yards of total offense as the Patriots made it a point to take away the deep passing game.
+A mixture of a steady pass rush in Trubisky’s face and some hesitancy by Trubisky to test the New England secondary led to a series of check downs that moved the sticks on occasion but failed to create any sustained momentum.

 The first meeting between two of the NFL’s marquee franchises to feature neither Tom Brady nor Ben Roethlisberger in years lacked the high stakes that long defined the rivalry between former AFC superpowers.

 The overtime victory came at quite a cost.
 Without Watt, Pittsburgh failed to generate any sort of sustained pass rush against Jones.
-The Steelers failed to record a single sack, and while Jones wasn’t spectacular, he didn’t have to be while extending drives with responsible and safe throws over the middle.
+The Steelers failed to record a single sack after collecting seven against the Bengals, and while Jones wasn’t spectacular, he didn’t have to be while extending drives with responsible and safe throws over the middle.

-It was enough to help the Patriots improve to 13-4 against the Steelers under coach Bill Belichick.
-New England celebrated its 500th game under Robert Kraft’s ownership the same way it celebrated so many others: with a victory short on style but long on substance.

 UP NEXT